robinrodricks/FluentFTP/FluentFTP.BouncyCastle/README.md

 Internationalized hostnames are converted to ASCII for matching and SNI.
 SNI is sent for DNS hosts and omitted for IP addresses.

+The adapter offers the AES-256-GCM, AES-128-GCM, ChaCha20-Poly1305 and AES-CBC
+suites with ECDHE, DHE and RSA key exchange, the same families as `SslStream`.
+This matters for vsftpd, whose default configuration accepts nothing but `ECDHE-RSA-AES256-GCM-SHA384`, a suite Bouncy Castle's own defaults omit.

 `client.Config.ValidateCertificateRevocation` controls online revocation checks (off by default, matching FluentFTP).
 When enabled, unavailable revocation information is reported as a validation error, just like a revoked certificate.